Cavalry for newbies

 - Resolve model A's charge attack vs X, B's vs Y, and C's vs Z. (This can be done in any order, as per normal)

 - If you have a Mount weapon but no regular Melee weapon (such as the Efaarit Scout), you can still declare a charge.
 (Locked thread)

 - You can make Impact Attacks along the way.

-- Once you get to the charge target, however, you can't attack it.
-You can't use the mount weapon for a charge attack, due to the way the Cavalry rules are written.
+- Once you get to the charge target, however, you can't make a melee attack against it.
+Because you can't use the mount weapon for a charge attack, due to the way the Cavalry rules are written.
 (Unless you have a rule like Trampling Hooves.)